 Approximately 120 adults attend our Sunday morning worship service which starts at 10.30am.
-In addition 40 children and young teenagers meet with us for a time of family worship before leaving for separate activities in the Hall.
+In addition 40 children and young teenagers meet with us for a time of family worship before leaving for separate activities.
 Very young children are cared for in a crèche.

 Morning worship is led by a praise band with a mix of piano, guitars, brass and wind instruments.
 A multimedia projector is used to project the words of songs and to enhance sermon delivery.

-Tea, coffee and biscuits are served following each service in the church hall which also allows for a time of informal fellowship.
+Tea, coffee and biscuits are served following each service which also allows for a time of informal fellowship.

 As was agreed at the church meeting in June 2015, there will be a new format to the evening services from September 2015.
 The structure will be: